tweag/cardano-conformance-testing-of-consensus/docs/design.md

 In this milestone, we will deliver a minimal implementation of `runner`,
 supporting:

-- (mindless, derived) parsing of point schedule test files
+- (bare-bones) parsing of point schedule test files
 - generating topology files
 - running point schedules
 - observing the state of the NUT
-- returning an appropriate error code of among `SUCCESS`, `INTERNAL_ERROR`, `BAD_USAGE` or `TEST_FAILED`
+- returning an appropriate error code among `SUCCESS`, `INTERNAL_ERROR`, `BAD_USAGE` or `TEST_FAILED`

 We explicitly *will not* implement anything around generators or shrinking in